shyamalm88/Chore-MEAN-stack/README.md

 ## Prerequisite
-To Rum this project, you can download this or clone into your desktop.
+To Run this project, you can download this or clone into your desktop.
 Please make sure you have installed node server as well as Mongodb.
 This project runs on `Angular2, express, node, mongodb`
 [Download](https://github.com/shyamalm88/Chore.git)